K12: Fugitive Alien

 Stratolounger is a brand of recliner first produced by the Stratford Company in the 1930s.
 In 2002, Caye Home Furnishings purchased the rights and still makes the Stratolounger line.

 It’s piloted by Art Linkletter and the Fugitive Alien.

-Art Linkletter is a TV host known for such shows as People Are Funny and The Art Linkletter Show.
+Art Linkletter (1912-2010) was a radio and TV host known for such shows as People Are Funny and The Art Linkletter Show.
 He is perhaps best known for his segment “Kids Say the Darndest Things.”

 Takahashi, [Sung.] west of Java.

 Krakatoa, East of Java is a 1969 film about the catastrophic eruption of the volcano Krakatoa in 1883.
 Unfortunately for the makers of the film, Krakatoa is in fact located west of the island of Java.

 It’s Yul Brynner! –[Imitating.]
 Don’t smoke. –Now that I’m dead, don’t smoke. –Don’t fly in formation.
 I’m dead now because I flew in formation.